Danielle Harris

-Danielle Andrea Harris (born June 1, 1977) is an American actress and film director.
-She is known as a "scream queen" for her roles in multiple horror films, including four entries in the Halloween franchise (Halloween 4 and 5; 1988–89) as Jamie Lloyd, and the Halloween remake and its sequel as Annie Brackett (2007–09).
+Danielle Harris (born June 1, 1977) is an American actress and filmmaker.
+She is known as a "scream queen" for her roles in multiple horror films, including four entries in the Halloween franchise: Halloween 4: The Return of Michael Myers (1988) and Halloween 5: The Revenge of Michael Myers (1989) as Jamie Lloyd, and Halloween (2007) and Halloween II (2009) as Annie Brackett.
 Other such roles include Tosh in Urban Legend (1998), Belle in Stake Land (2010), and Marybeth Dunston in the Hatchet series (2010–17).
 In 2012, she was inducted into the Fangoria Hall of Fame.

-Harris began her career as a child actress, with various appearances on television and prominent roles in films such as Marked for Death (1990), Don't Tell Mom the Babysitter's Dead (1991), The Last Boy Scout (1991), Free Willy (1993) and Daylight (1996).
-She is also known for her voice work, which includes playing Debbie Thornberry for the full run of the Nickelodeon series The Wild Thornberrys (1998–2004) and in the related films The Wild Thornberrys Movie (2002) and Rugrats Go Wild (2003).
+Harris began her career as a child actress, with various appearances on television and prominent roles in films such as Marked for Death (1990), Don't Tell Mom the Babysitter's Dead (1991), The Last Boy Scout (1991), Free Willy (1993), and Daylight (1996).
+She is equally known for her voice work, which includes playing Debbie Thornberry for the full run of The Wild Thornberrys (1998–2004) and in the related films The Wild Thornberrys Movie (2002) and Rugrats Go Wild (2003).
+She also voiced Sierra in the television series Father of the Pride (2004).

-In 2013, Harris made her feature directorial debut with the horror film Among Friends, after previously directing Madison (a segment in the unfinished anthology film Prank) in 2008 and a Stake Land companion short film in 2010.
+Harris made her feature directorial debut with the horror film Among Friends (2013), after previously directing a segment in the unfinished anthology film Prank in 2008 and a Stake Land companion short film in 2010.

 Early life

 Harris was born in Plainview, New York and was raised by her mother Fran, along with her sister Ashley.
 Harris is Jewish.
-While living in Florida during elementary school, Harris won a beauty contest, winning a trip to New York City for ten days.
+When she was two years old, she relocated with her mother and sister to Daytona Beach, Florida.
+During elementary school, Harris won a beauty contest, winning a trip to New York City for ten days.
 While there, she was offered various modeling jobs, but turned them down because they were all far from her home.
 Her mother was eventually transferred back to New York for work and Harris began work as a model.
 She also began appearing in television commercials.